Updated: 12/1/15; Reviewed: 7/13/21

-Contact: Director of Financial Aid
+Contact: Financial Aid

 Most grant and loan funds are divided equally and disbursed at the beginning of each semester but must cover educational expenses for several months; therefore, it is very important to budget carefully so that your funds will last until the next disbursement.